Servideska/HPC/doc.zih.tu-dresden.de/docs/software/palm.md

 There are two versions of PALM tested on ZIH system's partition `haswell`: One is compiled with Intel and another with the GNU compiler suite.
-You can use one of the following build workflows and run each of the commands seperately on the console to install PALM in your workspace.
+You can use one of the following build workflows and run each of the commands separately on the console to install PALM in your workspace.

 - Replace `<user>` with your ZIH login name (lines 1 and 3)